nomed/gitlab-ce/doc/user/project/clusters/serverless/index.md

         --cert cert.pem
         ```

-     Where cert.pk and cert.pem are your certificate and private key files.
-Note that the istio-ingressgateway-certs secret name is required.
+     Where `cert.pk` and c`ert.pem` are your certificate and private key files.
+Note that the `istio-ingressgateway-certs` secret name is required.